The Streamline Refi is one of the best refinancing options

 - You need to be current on your mortgage payments

 - The loan must be at least six months old

-Clifford Rossi, a finance professor at the University of Maryland, says the FHA streamline may also require a credit check and an assessment of your income and capacity to repay the loan.
+Clifford Rossi, a finance professor at the University of Maryland, says the FHA Streamline Refinance may also require a credit check and an assessment of your income and capacity to repay the loan.

 But in some cases, even those minimal steps won’t be necessary.

 “[Some] borrowers may be eligible for a non-credit qualifying loan that bypasses this assessment and enables them to gain a lower rate than the credit-qualifying version,” says Rossi.